 – 1 large clove of garlic (minced)

-– 1 tsp. of the following: paprika, curry powder, cumin, onion powder
+– 1 tsp. of the following: paprika, cumin, onion powder

 – 2 Tbsp. tomato paste